etux/docker-maven-plugin/README.md

 * mvn docker:killContainer -DcontainerId=&lt;containerId&gt;

 In case two different goals are executed as part of the same Maven session, then these two will share the containerId as long as they execute on the same thread.

-At the moment you need to clone the repository and compile for yourself (Working on distributing the first version to Maven Central Repository).